gregorianrants/composed-robot/README.md

 ## Hardware

 ### Raspberry Pi Build hat
-Since I want this project to highlight my robotics skills, I want to point out that although this project uses Lego motors the speed control of the motors is done from scratch by reading the encoders to measure speed running a pid algorithm and setting the power of the motors via pwm.
+Although this project uses Lego motors, the speed control of the motors is done from scratch by reading the encoders to measure speed, running a pid algorithm and setting the power of the motors via pwm.
+This was actually more difficult than just using a standard dc motor with and encoder, as i had to communicate with obscure firmware on the build hat via serial to read encoders and set power.  however i wanted to use lego because of the mechanical flexibility it brings, and now that i have figured this out it can be used in multiple projects.

 The reason for doing it like this was that the official library for the build hat has some shortcomings that make it not fit for purpose for robotics.
 I have published a custom library that can be used in any project, https://github.com/gregorianrants/buildhat-alternative

 ### Rest of hardware